Nhanth123/jumper-mobile/README.md

 # Jumper
-A 2D game on mobile device
+A 2D game on mobile device.